lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ID_CRED_x = { TBD4 : uri }, for x = I or R,

 ID_CRED_x MAY contain the actual credential used for authentication, CRED_x.
-For example, in case of a DER encoded X.509 certificate chain when CRED_x is a COSE_X509  then this may be the value of ID_CRED_x with COSE header parameter x5chain, see Section 2 of {{I-D.ietf-cose-x509}}.
+For example, DER encoded X.509 certificate chain can be transported in ID_CRED_x with COSE header parameter x5chain, see Section 2 of {{I-D.ietf-cose-x509}}.
 This is typically how certificates are transported within EDHOC.

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{m3}} and {{m2}}.